North Wollongong

 An assessment of population growth drivers in North Wollongong reveals an overall ranking slightly below national averages considering recent, and medium term trends

-North Wollongong's estimated population, as of November 2025, is around 2,419 people.
-This figure shows an increase of 120 individuals since the 2021 Census, which reported a population of 2,299.
-The change is inferred from AreaSearch's estimate of 2,391 residents in June 2024, based on ABS ERP data, and additional validated new addresses since the Census date.
-This results in a density ratio of 999 persons per square kilometer, similar to averages seen across locations assessed by AreaSearch.
-North Wollongong's growth rate of 5.2% since the 2021 census exceeded the SA3 area's rate of 4.4%, making it a growth leader in the region.
-Overseas migration contributed approximately 94.0% of overall population gains during recent periods.
+As of Feb 2026, the population of North Wollongong is estimated at around 2,420 people.
+This reflects an increase from the 2021 Census figure of 2,299 people, marking a growth of 121 individuals (5.3%).
+The change was inferred from AreaSearch's estimation of the resident population as 2,391 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 49 validated new addresses since the Census date.
+This results in a population density ratio of approximately 1,000 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
+North Wollongong's growth rate of 5.3% since the 2021 census exceeded that of its SA3 area (4.5%), indicating it as a growth leader in the region.
+The primary driver for this population increase was overseas migration, contributing approximately 94.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to aggregated SA2-level projections, the North Wollongong statistical area (Lv2) is predicted to grow exceptionally over the period, adding 1,704 persons by 2041, reflecting a total increase of 75.7% over the 17 years.
+Looking ahead, demographic trends suggest exceptional growth for North Wollongong over the period until 2041.
+Based on aggregated SA2-level projections, the suburb is expected to grow by an additional 1,690 persons, reflecting a total increase of 75.2% over these 17 years.

 Frequently Asked Questions - Population